 Thanks, in part, to its green roof, WMEAC was the first zero-stormwater discharge site in Grand Rapids.
 Volunteers help weed the green roof garden throughout the summer to keep it working the way it should.

 Or, join WMEAC’s Teach for the Watershed crew as they build the next generation of Great Lakes advocates through watershed education.
-Some training is required.
+During the summer, WMEAC welcomes volunteers to help with activities at community events.

 The month of August is always blooming with opportunities to get involved with Friends of Grand Rapids Parks.
-Volunteers might help build a playground, beautify a park, or supplement the Urban Forest Tree Map as they wander through a local park or tree-lined street.
+Volunteers might help build a playground, beautify a park, plant or prune trees or supplement the Urban Forest Tree Map as they wander through a local park or tree-lined street.

 Get a whole new perspective and make a big impact on the city’s namesake – the Grand River – by volunteering at the Mayors’ Grand River Cleanup, hosted by WMEAC.
 Join volunteers and mayors from Grand Rapids, Grandville, Wyoming and Walker to pick up trash at sites along 30 miles of the Grand River, as well as tributaries and storm drains in area neighborhoods that empty into the river.